crcn/mojojs.com/content/docs/1 Guides/1 Structuring your application.article.md

 4. It's an easy pattern to follow.
 5. Doesn't break if you need to source files around.

-Here's an short example of a `messages` model unit test:
+Here's a short example of a `messages` model unit test:

 ```javascript
 var Messages = require("./messages"),